Showing 10 of 10 Results

 01/13/2025

-Each year, we celebrate the life and impact of Dr. Martin Luther King Jr., a leader whose vision for racial equality and justice reshaped the United States.
+Each year, we celebrate the life and impact of Dr. Martin Luther King Jr., a leader whose vision for racial justice reshaped the United States.
 Born on January 15, 1929, in Atlanta, Georgia, Dr. King became the face of the Civil Rights Movement, leading nonviolent protests and advocating for social change.

 His most iconic moment came during the March on Washington in 1963, where he delivered his famous "I Have a Dream" speech, calling for a future where all people are judged by their character, not the color of their skin.
 Dr. King’s work helped lead to the Civil Rights Act of 1964 and the Voting Rights Act of 1965, significant milestones in the fight for equality.